cannicombustiva/understand-javascript/scopes-clousure-hoisting/scopes-closure-hoisting.md

 ## "But Salvatore, this variable = 20 is undeclared in our scope"

-You son of ...
+You son of a...
 We talked about scope like a room of a house.
 The house is the **global object**.
 Actually if we wrote something like the code above, js is interpreted like this:

 ```js